AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ### Intro

-I've been using both `GROUP BY` & Window functions for a while now, but for some reason I never thought of combining them.
-Maybe I tried once and used it wrong, got an error and felt intimidated since.
+I've been using both `GROUP BY` & Window functions for a while now, but never really in the same query.
+I imagine I got an error in the past and thought it to be not feasible so left it.

 Not long ago I encountered a Stackoverflow answer that used a window function & Group by in the same query, and more recently I saw [Ram Kedem] use it to solve a question from a set of questions he posted online.
-I really liked the use there mainly because I initially solved it in a more cumbersome way, so his solution seemed elegant and informative.
+I really liked the use there mainly because I initially solved it in a more cumbersome way, so his solution seemed elegant.

-I've since started playing with the two more, so much that I also decided to go ahead and buy a book about it — ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
+I've since started playing with the two (Windows & GROUP BY) more, so much that I also decided to go ahead and buy a book about it — ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
+It's mainly about Window Functions but there's a small section specifically about the relationship of the two.

-This post is about some experimentation I played around, and what it taught me about order of operations in a SQL query.
-We'll start from a basic use case, move to a little more complex and end with what seems as an unintended use case.
-I'm not that well versed in the SQL infrastructure to state it's an unindetend use, but I have to admit it just doesn't seem right (though it is pretty cool how we'll use it!).
+This post is about some experimentation I did with both of the concepts and what it taught me about order of operations in a SQL query.
+We'll start from a basic use case, move to a little more complex and end with what seems as an unintended use case (though valid SQL code!).
+Hopefully this will be helpful to you as it was to me; I combine the two much more since learning about this.

+{{% alert note %}}
-> Basic knowledge in both SQL aggregations and window functions is required.
+Basic knowledge in both SQL aggregations and Window functions is required.
 I will not be going over their structure.
+{{% /alert %}}

 Alright then, let's begin!